Home

 If you have had rust in your washer the problem will probably return so a periodic maintenance of about 2-3 cups of vinegar may be advisable.

-As an added bonus, the soap residue in your machine should also have been cleared out.
-If you are thinking of switching to detergent free washing, now would be a good time to do it.
+Even better than using vinegar you should eliminate detergent altogether.
+If you are thinking of switching to detergent free laundry, now would be a good time to do it.

 Once you switch you will never go back to using laundry detergent again.